szikes-adam/simple-kubernetes-operator/README.md

 ## Further development

-Not all areas of this project were deeply investigated and built due to limited time.
+Not all areas of this project were deeply investigated and built.

 Here is the list that I would do in a next phase:
 * See `TODO`s in the code